samwli/YouTubePD-data/README.md

 The region-level binary annotations are provided in a dictionary format in `region_video_annotations.pkl`, to be loaded into the model.
 Each video is a key in the dictionary; the corresponding value is an array of strings.
 Each string is in the format `annotated_frame_num/total_frame_num, region_index, severity, confidence`.
 The training code directly uses the file in this format to load in region annotations.

 Examples of the processed videos can be found in the `processed_examples` folder.
-Two example videos are provided, with and without visualized bboxes for each.
+Example videos of two patients are provided, with and without visualized bboxes for each.